RTXteam/RTX/README.md

 application, four things happen in sequence:

-1. From the query data structure that is provided to ARAX in accordance with the Reasoners Standard API, ARAX extracts a series of ARAXi commands or a natural-language question that has been interpreted by ARAX to be of a specific question type.
+1. From the query data structure that is provided to ARAX in accordance with the Reasoners Standard API, ARAX extracts a series of ARAXi commands, a query graph, or a natural-language question that has been interpreted by ARAX to be of a specific question type.

-2. ARAX chooses&mdash;based on the ARAXi commands or the interpreted question&mdash;which upstream *knowledge providers* to query in order to obtain the information required to answer the question
+2. ARAX chooses&mdash;based on the ARAXi commands, the query graph, or the interpreted question&mdash;which upstream *knowledge providers* to query in order to obtain the information required to answer the question

-3. ARAX integrates and processes the information returned from the knowledge providers, as required by the initial question
+3. ARAX integrates and processes the information returned from the knowledge providers, in accordance with the query type.

 4. ARAX responds to the question with an answer that complies with the Reasoners Standard API.
 ARAX's responses to questions or queries typically contain